Elastic Splines I: Existence

-An outline of the sequel is a follows.
-In section 2, we explain the notation used throughout and develop some basic formulae and properties of rectangular elastica.
-A curve which turns at most $180^\circ$ in one direction is called a {\it c-curve} and in section 3, we show the existence of an optimal c-curve connecting a unit tangent vector to a line as well as connecting two unit tangent vectors.
+An outline of the sequel is as follows.
+In section 2, we explain our notation and develop some basic formulae and properties of rectangular elastica.
+A curve which turns monotonically at most $180^\circ$ in one direction is called a {\it c-curve} and in section 3, we show the existence of an optimal c-curve connecting a unit tangent vector to a line as well as connecting two unit tangent vectors.
+Incidentally, line segments are (degenerate) c-curves and c-curves are (degenerate) s-curves.
 In section 4, the uniqueness, or lack thereof, of the optimal c-curves found in section 3 is treated.
 The important sub-problem mentioned above, namely the existence of an optimal s-curve connecting two unit tangent vectors, is primarily solved in section 5, except that one particular case (where the optimal s-curve turns out to be a unique c-curve) is treated in section 6.
 Finally, in section 7, we prove Theorem \theoremmain.